juitnow/justus/README.md

 import { array, object } from 'justus'

 const validator = object({
-  foo: array // validate any array, of any length, containing anything })
+  foo: array, // validate any array, of any length, containing anything })
 ```